cstrouse/Dell-T3610-Hackintosh/README.md

 - sound (Intel HDA and Radeon HDMI)
 - 4k display
 - Docker
-- USB 3.0 (Inateck PCI-e card doesn't show up but works)
+- USB 3.0
 - CPU Power Management

 ![CPU Power Management](Screenshots/Intel%20Power%20Gadget.png)

 ## USB Mapping

-> __NOTE__: I stopped using the USB mapping in favor of an SSDT and this section no longer applies.
+> __NOTE__: This section is outdated and not very useful currently so have a look at the SSDTs and USB injector kext in the latest EFI for how I find best to approach port mapping with current OC and Big Sur.

 ![T3610 USB Ports](https://user-images.githubusercontent.com/849044/82134977-92bc2c80-97b2-11ea-8b0e-b68577e47bd8.jpg)